apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Reload.md

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-core-events-configuration" %}

 Spring application context will fail to refresh beans that are excluded (or conditionally activated/created) at initialization/startup time, because there is nothing to refresh to begin with.
 Refresh requests and beans marked with `@RefreshScope` only work in scenarios where there is an existing reference to a bean in the application context hierarchy that can be refreshed; beans or configuration classes that are skipped during the startup and application context initialization will never be refreshable, because they are not re-created upon refresh requests.
 In other words, refresh requests only work best when there is a setting or property whose existing value changes from A to B; if there was no A to begin with, or if A is being removed, refresh requests and the reload strategy may fall short.

+## Actuator Endpoints

+The following endpoints are provided by CAS:

+{% include_cached actuators.html endpoints="health" healthIndicators="refresh" %}